KikoKuruma/ExpenseLocate/README-Docker.md

 ### Option 2: Using Cloudflare or other CDN

-Configure your CDN to proxy requests to your VM's IP address on port 80.
+Configure your CDN to proxy requests to your VM's IP address on the port specified by `APP_PORT` (default: 5000).

 ## Monitoring and Logs